nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Design**
+This section shows the design of **OneShelf**.

 ### Architecture

 <img src="images/ArchitectureDiagram.png" width="450" />
+Figure 1.
+Architecture Diagram

 The ***Architecture Diagram*** given above explains the high-level design of the App.
 Given below is a quick overview of each component.

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/se-edu/addressbook-level3/tree/master/docs/diagrams/) folder.
+:bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/AY2021S1-CS2103T-T12-1/tp/tree/master/docs/diagrams) folder.
 Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.

 </div>

-**`Main`** has two classes called [`Main`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java).
+**`Main`** has two classes called [`Main`](https://github.com/AY2021S1-CS2103T-T12-1/tp/blob/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/AY2021S1-CS2103T-T12-1/tp/blob/master/src/main/java/seedu/address/MainApp.java).
 It is responsible for,
 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.